Evaluating the Utility of Conformal Prediction Sets for AI-Advised Image Labeling: Further Methodological Details

 \section{Further Methodological Details}

-We present the distribution of the cross-entropy loss for stimuli that are in-distribution in \autoref{fig:dist-indist-entropy}. \autoref{tab:all-corruptions-top1-ranking} shows WRN's Top-$k$ prediction accuracy and conformal coverage for in-distribution stimuli and 15 types of covariate shifts.
-Furthermore, \autoref{tab:task-image-sample-correction} outlines the sampling correction for images with a deterministic set, while \autoref{tab:open-codes-description} explains the open codes used to categorize participants' strategies.
+We present the distribution of the cross-entropy loss for stimuli that are in-distribution in \autoref{fig:dist-indist-entropy}. \autoref{tab:all-corruptions-top1-ranking} shows WRN's Top-$k$ prediction accuracy and conformal coverage for in-distribution stimuli and 15 types of covariate shifts. \autoref{tab:task-image-sample-correction} outlines the sampling correction for images with a deterministic set, while \autoref{tab:open-codes-description} explains the open codes used to categorize participants' strategies.
+Furthermore, \autoref{tab:human-AI-comparison} compares the performance of the Human-AI team, humans working alone, and AI standalone accuracy.